 - Thin or mix the polyurethane

 Step 1.
 Prep Your Project

 A quality finish begins by properly prepping the surface of your furniture project.
 All of the stain and polyurethane in the world won’t cover the mistakes of a poorly prepped project.
 Start by sanding all of the surfaces perfectly smooth.
-Check out my how to sand your project for flawless finish post for easy tips and helpful tricks for properly prepping your project.
+Check out the how to sand your project for flawless finish tutorial for easy tips and helpful tricks for properly prepping your project.